Company town: Model company towns in Britain

-Model company towns around the mid-nineteenth century, such as Copley (1849), near Halifax, and Saltaire (1853), close to Bradford, were differentiated by improved dwellings for workers which contrasted with working-class housing in other industrial villages and cities.
-These model company towns prompted the creation of others, such as Port Sunlight, Bournville and Creswell, within an environment of reform.
+Model company towns around the mid-nineteenth century, such as Copley (1849), near Halifax, and Saltaire (1853), close to Bradford, had improved dwellings for workers, which contrasted with working-class housing in other industrial villages and cities.
+These model company towns prompted the creation of others, such as Port Sunlight, Bournville, and Creswell, within an environment of reform.

 Port Sunlight (1888) in Cheshire was established by William Hesketh Lever (later Lord Leverhulme) of Lever Brothers – a soap and tallow manufacturer.
-The earlier layout of this model company town was planned to suit the undulating topography of the site.
-Port Sunlight catered for the Lever Brothers employees through the provision of improved housing (cottages of varying designs and materials) and gardens, as well as social and community facilities, including an auditorium, a school, tennis courts and bowling greens.
+The earlier layout of this model company town was planned to suit the site's undulating topography.
+Port Sunlight catered for the Lever Brothers employees with improved housing (cottages of varying designs and materials) and gardens, as well as social and community facilities, including an auditorium, a school, tennis courts, and bowling greens.
 Port Sunlight combined the use of formal and informal planning elements, such as straight streets close to the town centre and curved streets in the residential areas.
 This combination of the formal and informal represented a new feature of British town planning.

 Bournville (1895), near Birmingham, was established by the Cadbury brothers, George and Richard.
-George and Richard Cadbury chose to transfer the Cadbury factory to this new site in order to provide their employees with improved living conditions and a country environment that they could enjoy – a far cry from the busy, smoky city centre of Birmingham.
-The firm provided education in the form of a compulsory academic course, and workers were given the opportunity to complete commercial or technical training.
-The Cadburys also encouraged their workers to get involved in the social life of Bournville through the provision of sports facilities and athletic and cultural clubs, as well as social events such as summer parties.
-George Cadbury, a Quaker, preached Christian values, such as respectability, thrift and sobriety, and sought to unify the Bournville community through rituals such as gift giving between employer and employee.
-The firm also established work councils, such as the Women's Works Council, and supported trades unions.
+George and Richard Cadbury chose to transfer the Cadbury factory to this new site to provide their employees with improved living conditions and a country environment that they could enjoy – a far cry from Birmingham's busy, smoky city centre.
+The firm provided education as a compulsory academic course, and workers were allowed to complete commercial or technical training.
+The Cadburys also encouraged their workers to get involved in the social life of Bournville by providing sports facilities, athletic and cultural clubs, and social events such as summer parties.
+George Cadbury, a Quaker, preached Christian values, such as respectability, thrift, and sobriety, and sought to unify the Bournville community through rituals such as gift-giving between employer and employee.
+The firm also established work councils, such as the Women's Works Council, and supported trade unions.